Bunderant/unity-miscreant-lifecycle/README.md

 ## Installation

-To add this to your Unity project, copy the repo's URL (https://github.com/Bunderant/unity-miscreant-lifecycle.git) and add it via the '+' icon in Unity's Package Manager window.
+To add this to your Unity project, copy the repo's URL (https://github.com/Bunderant/unity-miscreant-lifecycle.git) followed by "#v\[MAJOR.MINOR.PATCH\]" and add it via the '+' icon in Unity's Package Manager window.
+Check **Releases** for the latest stable version.

 ## Testing